B-Cell Primary Immunodeficiency: What To Know

 In immunoglobulin replacement therapy, people with low levels of IgG receive extra antibodies from healthy blood donors.
 This treatment is commonly used for conditions such as agammaglobulinemia and CVID.

-For some of the most severe B-cell PI conditions, newer treatments aim to fix the root problem rather than only replace antibodies.
-These include bone marrow (stem cell) transplants and gene therapy, which are already being studied or used in certain cases.
+For certain severe B-cell PI conditions, newer treatments aim to fix the root problem rather than only replace antibodies.
+These include bone marrow transplants — which have been used successfully in select severe cases — and newer gene therapies that are currently being studied.

 If you have questions about your diagnosis or treatment, your healthcare provider is the best resource.
 They’ll know your medical history and best understand your specific condition.